Best Coffee Beans for Percolator

 Café Las Flores Grandes Cosechas Medium Roast Whole Coffee Beans 907 GRAMS (2 POUNDS) 100% Arabica Gourmet Coffee Blend - Nicaragua's Finest Coffee

-One of my good friends was born and raised in Nicaragua.
+Among my good friends was born and raised in Nicaragua.

 One of the perfect Nicaraguan-grown coffees available here in the States is Café Las Flores Grandes Cosechas Medium Roast.
-It is worth it for a bit splurge.
+It is worth it for a little bit splurge.

 2. Three Sisters Medium Roast Whole Bean Coffee (Our Top Recommended)